magnussolution/magnusbilling7/wiki/en/modules/offerCdr/offerCdr.rst

+.. _offerCdr-id_user:

+Username
+""""""""

+We did not write the description to this field.

+.. _offerCdr-id_offer:

+Offer
+"""""

+We did not write the description to this field.

 .. _offerCdr-used_secondes:

-Duration in seconds
-"""""""""""""""""""
+Used secondes
+"""""""""""""

-We not write the description to this field.
+We did not write the description to this field.